 Just recently Amazon has added webcam support so you can make video calls with the Fire TV Cube.

 It has also added support for picture-in-picture.
 This means you can view the video feed from your Ring doorbell (or any compatible camera) and you can say "Alexa, talk to front door" (or whatever you named your Ring doorbell) to have a conversation via the Fire TV Cube.

 So in many ways, the Fire TV Cube is also like an Echo Show.

 Amazon is also in the process of rolling out a new interface for Fire TV although, at the moment, that's limited to the latest-generation Fire TV Stick and Stick Lite.
 We're told the TV Cube (2nd gen) will receive the update in 2021.

 Fire TV Cube Features & Design

-Even though it’s the first time the Cube has been available in the UK, this is a second-generation device.
-It’s faster than the original (which was sold in the US) and is able to process a limited set of commands on board without contacting Amazon’s servers.
+It’s faster than the original (which was sold only in the US) and is able to process a limited set of commands on board without contacting Amazon’s servers.
 That means it’s nice and responsive when you’re asking Alexa to do basic things such as playing, pausing, scrolling, muting and changing volume.

 Design-wise the clue is in the name.
-It’s a tiny thing which should be able to nestle unobtrusively beneath your TV along with your other equipment.
+It's a cube, and a tiny one at that.
+It should be able to nestle unobtrusively beneath your TV along with your other equipment.